Borawal: Education

 Government primary school in the village was constructed and started in 1955 and master Mehar Chand from Budhlada was the first teacher.
 For a few years earlier to it a single teacher taught students in Dharmshala near the Mitha Khooh and before that education was given by some pundits or dera pujaries in the village or one had to go to nearby towns for education.
 The school was upgraded from time to time and is now High School.
 Its buildings and grounds cover the two old Deras, and deep pond which was filled mainly by levelling the Deras.

 Gurdwara Shaheed Baba Dharam Singh Sekhon

 Located about one and half kilometer from the Bus Stand and almost equidistance from Borawal, Gurne Kalan and Biroke Khurad is a historical Sikh Gurdwara named Dharmeana (ਧਰਮੇਆਣਾ) It is built on the place where Shaheed Baba Dharam Singh Sekhon fought with the slaughterers of cows, in spite of cutting down his head.
 He continued swaying his sword and remained in the saddle of his horse he was riding even when his head dropped to the ground at this place.
-The horse returned towards the village and his torso dropped near the village, about one and half kilometer from where he was fighting.
+The horse trotted towards the village and his torso dropped near the village, about one and half kilometer from where he was fighting.
 This place is named Baba Marh (ਬਾਬਾ ਮੱੜ੍ਹ) and a gurudwara has been built here too.